 What is a Port?

-For Los Angeles, CA patients who require chemotherapy, treatment is often much easier if they first undergo a procedure that seamlessly allows for IV medicine and blood sampling to be performed through a conduit into the bloodstream.
+For Beverly Hills, Santa Monica, Glendale, Los Angeles, and Malibu, CA, patients who require chemotherapy, treatment is often much easier if they first undergo a procedure that seamlessly allows for IV medicine and blood sampling to be performed through a conduit into the bloodstream.
 A port is a soft, flexible tubing that is threaded into the bloodstream and is attached to a device that can be accessed from a needle through the skin.
 This eliminates the repeated need for finding a vein for IV access or blood lab draws.

 Benefits of a Port